plaidml/plaidml/README.md

 capabilities of specialized deep-learning hardware (especially GPUs,) and makes it both easier and faster to access or make use of subgraph-level optimizations that would otherwise be bounded by the compute limitations of the device.

-The latest version of PlaidML includes initial support for **PlaidML**'s ``Stripe``.
-Tile was specifically created to be able to overcome the many limitations of fussy, brittle and tightly-coupled GPU-based software architectures.
-By bridging the gap between the universal mathematical descriptions of deep learning operations, such as convolution, and the platform and chip-specific operations that enable acceleration, PlaidML makes deep learning work everywhere.

 As a component under [Keras], PlaidML can accelerate training workloads with customized or automatically-generated Tile code.
 It works especially well on